 Professional Development in Cybersecurity Professional Development in cybersecurity is designed to develop professional skills that complement students' qualifications and \ technical skills, and provides multidisciplinary skills relevant to industrial and academic careers in cybersecurity.
 These skills include aspects of intellectual property/commercialization; leadership and management; social responsibility; communication; and public relations.
 This includes completing external workshops and certifications (e.g., Queen's Expanding Horizons workshops, MITACS EDGE courses), and participating in either a cyber red-on-blue exercise, or a tabletop cyber strategic thinking exercise.

-CISC 848 - Software Reliability and Security Software crisis and software process models, Software reliability and methods for reliable software, Software reliability engineering process, Software dependability, Software fault tolerance, Run-time software monitoring, Software security, Software security engineering process, Network security, Intrusion detection.
+CISC 848 - Software Reliability and Security (Tokens: Systems, Applications) Software crisis and software process models, Software reliability and methods for reliable software, Software reliability engineering process, Software dependability, Software fault tolerance, Run-time software monitoring, Software security, Software security engineering process, Network security, Intrusion detection.

 PhD breadth and unrestricted electives may include other graduate courses offered in the School of Computing, the Queen's Department of Electrical and Computer Engineering, and the Department of Electrical Engineering and Computer Engineering at the Royal Military College.